Custom Silicone Connectors: The Ultimate Guide

 Custom silicone wrapped hoses provide enhanced pressure resistance.
 Before the hose is cured, nylon fabric strips are wrapped around the outer diameter.
 Then, during curing, pressure is applied and the material is consolidated.
 Unlike smooth hoses, the textile weave and distinctive ridges in a wrapped hose remain after curing.
 Both types of hoses can provide good abrasion resistance but wrapped hoses may support larger diameters and shorter production runs.

-Elasto Proxy can also supply you with custom silicone connectors such as coolant hoses, heater and vacuum hoses, turbocharger hoses, and marine products.
-Along with hood hooks and clamps, we offer one-stop shopping for custom shapes such as silicone knit hose, formed hose, and fluorocarbon lined hose.
-Plus, Elasto Proxy can also combine your shipment of custom silicone couplers with the seals, gaskets, and thermal and acoustic insulation that you need for heavy equipment builds.
+Elasto Proxy can also supply you with custom hose connectors such as coolant hoses, heater and vacuum hoses, turbocharger hoses, and marine products.
+We offer one-stop shopping for custom shapes such as silicone knit hose, formed hose, and fluorocarbon lined hose.
+Plus, Elasto Proxy can also combine your shipment of custom hose couplers with the seals, gaskets, and thermal and acoustic insulation that you need for heavy equipment builds.

-When ordering custom silicone couplers from Elasto Proxy, you’ll need to know more than just the product type or category.
+When ordering custom hose couplers from Elasto Proxy, you’ll need to know more than just the product type or category.
 Here are some key specifications to consider.

 - bend radius